OpenTails/CRUMPET-Android/README.md

 Device Characteristic [0xffe1]
 All aspects of the Tail are controlled through this service and this characteristic

-(Used to exist, but not now: Red Power LED - A0 off A1 On, LEDs attached to tail PCB - L0-L9 to set brightness)

 BUILT IN MOVES

 The remote will send a text string to the tail to the right characteristic.
 And there are 11 built in moves u can call up immediately.

-TAIL MOVES----------
+TAIL MOVES----------duration
-TAILS1 - SLOW_WAG1
+TAILS1 - SLOW_WAG1 9.5 secs
-TAILS2 - SLOW_WAG2
+TAILS2 - SLOW_WAG2 6 secs
-TAILS3 - SLOW_WAG3
+TAILS3 - SLOW_WAG3 7.8 secs
-TAILFA - FAST_WAG
+TAILFA - FAST_WAG 9 secs
-TAILSH - SHORT_WAG
+TAILSH - SHORT_WAG 6.8 secs
-TAILHA - HAPPY_WAG
+TAILHA - HAPPY_WAG 16 secs
-TAILER - ERECT
+TAILER - ERECT (Cant test)
-TAILEP - ERECT_PULSE
+TAILEP - ERECT_PULSE (cant test)
-TAILT1 - TREMBLE1
+TAILT1 - TREMBLE1 4 secs
-TAILT2 - TREMBLE2
+TAILT2 - TREMBLE2 4.8 secs
-TAILET - ERECT_TREM
+TAILET - ERECT_TREM 4.6 secs

 There are 6 built in LED patterns

-LEDS PATTERNS ----------
+LED PATTERNS----------
 LEDOFF - Leds off
 LEDREC - intermittent (on/off)
 LEDTRI - triangular (fade in/out)